-Out of respect for Paul Newman, who died in 2008, Doc Hudson Hornet from Cars (2006) is not included in Cars 2 (2011).
+Out of respect for Paul Newman, who died in 2008, Doc Hudson Hornet from Cars (2006) is not included in this movie.
 An early scene implies that Hudson has died.
-However, Fillmore the VW van, once voiced by George Carlin who also died in 2008, appears here voiced by Lloyd Sherr.
-Red the fire truck, once voiced by Joe Ranft who died in 2005, also appears, but doesn't have any dialogue or vocalizations.
+However, Fillmore the Volkswagen van, once voiced by George Carlin, who also died in 2008, appears here, voiced by Lloyd Sherr.
+Red the fire truck, once voiced by Joe Ranft, who died in 2005, also appears, but doesn't have any dialogue or vocalizations.

 At one point in the film, Mater is prompted to think of insurance agents, and he sings the State Farm Auto Insurance jingle, with modified lyrics.
 State Farm Insurance was one of the sponsors for the film, and Pixar created an animated television ad for them.

 The race car "Francesco Bernoulli" is based on a modern Formula 1 Grand Prix car, and is named after the Bernoulli principle, which is the basis of the functioning of the aerodynamic wings found on Formula 1 cars such as Francesco.
 The Bernoulli principle is also the explanation of how automobile carburetors mix air and gasoline.
 Newer cars use fuel injection rather than the older carburetors.